• Skip to primary navigation

 Why you will love this recipe:

 • These vegan vanilla popsicles are so good!
-They have the most rich vanilla flavour with just hints of lavender.
+They have a rich vanilla flavour with subtle hints of lavender.

 • Coconut milk - full fat coconut milk forms the base of these dairy free popsicles.
-It's really rich and creamy to give this dessert the perfect texture.
-Be sure to use full fat and not low fat coconut milk.
+Be sure to use full fat and not low fat coconut milk which is too watery and will make these popsicles icy rather than creamy.

-• Vanilla extract - to give this frozen dessert that rich vanilla taste.
+• Vanilla extract - to give this frozen dessert its rich vanilla taste.

-• Fresh lavender - this adds the perfect hint of lavender flavour.
+• Lavender flowers - these add the hint of lavender flavour.
 If you don't like lavender you can simply omit this from the recipe and make vanilla popsicles instead.
-You could also use dried lavender flowers.
+You can use either fresh or dried lavender flowers for this recipe.
+Just be sure that any lavender flowers you use are food grade or culinary grade.

-• Honey or maple syrup - either of these natural sweeteners can be used to sweeten these popsicles.
+• Honey or maple syrup - either of these natural sweeteners can be used to sweeten these popsicles while keeping them refined sugar free.
 If you are vegan just be sure to use maple syrup.

 Step one: